 Unlocator relates more to VPN Unlimited as it also has a separate Smart DNS service.
 However, the other common point between them is that they both have a 7-day free trial.

 VPN Unlimited allows users to try their service out, completely free without the need for a credit card.
-That’s a legit Free Trial and gives the impression that this VPN has nothing to hide and is fully confident about their service.
+That’s a legit Free Trial and gives the impression that this VPN has nothing to hide and is fully confident about its service.

 If both of these options aren’t enough, VPN Unlimited also offers KeepSolid VPN Lite.
-It’s a free application that offers access to one US server, along with unlimited, throttle-free connection.
+It’s a free application that offers access to one US server, along with an unlimited, throttle-free connection.
 No servers for torrenting though.

 VPN Unlimited Review – Concluding Words

 From what we’ve seen, VPN Unlimited is a capable service with some excellent features that users won’t always find elsewhere.